Dynamic-Capital/Dynamic-Capital/README.md

 ### Optimization passes

+- `npm run changes` defaults to running the analyzer once the production build finishes, giving you a single command to verify and inspect the bundle footprint before opening a PR.
 - `npm run build` compiles the production bundles for the Telegram-focused Next.js application and regenerates the `_static/` snapshot that powers the CDN landing page.